AISI 316 Stainless Steel Properties, SS 316 Grade Density, Composition, Yield Strength, Thermal Conductivity

 Post weld heat treatment: If undertaken, 950-1150 °C (1740-2100 °F), or stress relief below 650 °C (1200 °F) to avoid weld decay.

 AISI 316 stainless steel has better corrosion resistance than 304 stainless steel and has good corrosion resistance in the production of pulp and paper.
-Moreover, SS316 is also resistant to corrosion in marine and aggressive industrial atmospheres.
+Moreover, Type 316 SS also has good corrosion resistant in marine and aggressive industrial atmospheres.

 The following is the application range of AISI 316 stainless steel corrosion resistance chart in chloride ion media for reference.